 Mrs. Bowman was hurriedly taken to the emergency hospital at police head-quarters and Police Srugeon S. G. Paul summoned.
 After making an examina-tion of the wound Dr. Paul decided to send the unfortunate woman to St. Mark's hospital.
-He stated at the time that here chances for recovery were dethat her chances for recovery were de-cidedly slim.
-She was taken to the hos-pital about 1 o'clock and lived a little
+He stated at the time that her chances for recovery were de-cidedly slim.
+She was taken to the hos-pital about 1 o'clock and lived a little over two hours.

 Bowman and his wife were married in Los Angeles about three years ago.
-She was the daughter of former Detec-tive E. A. Franks and Mrs. John Eva, who was diovrced from Franks several years ago. years ago.
+She was the daughter of former Detec-tive E. A. Franks and Mrs. John Eva, who was dioviced from Franks several years ago.